theroyalwedesign/interfacevision.github.com/technology.md

 * **pass** information to a part?
 * **initialize** a part?

-Want to know more?

-* [Why We Only Use Properties](http://blog.interfacevision.com/technology/only-properties/) - Explains why we decided subroutines with parameters are bad.

 #### Where We Put Tasks

 SIP use <a href="http://en.wikipedia.org/wiki/Property_(programming)">properties</a>, instead of methods, to define the tasks a part performs.
 Notice, in [Source 1.1](#id-s1-1), withLong contains the task to add two numbers.